Home/Track & Field

 Article continues below this ad

 The 2017 World Relays in Nassau marked the entry of a rising star that will put the spotlight on Kenya.
-Although Omanyala finished fourth in the 4x200m, it was evident Kenya now has a star that can carry their dreams to the Olympics.
+Although Omanyala finished fourth in the 4x200m, it was evident Kenya now has a star who can carry their dreams to the Olympics.
 Touted as a potential 100-meter champion by the American sprint legend Michael Johnson, Omanyala was born in HAMISI, Kenya but now lives in Nairobi.
 Interestingly, a friend suggested that he try track running after he did not make the Kenya U20 rugby team, and the rest is history.

 ADVERTISEMENT